DMMP0/BDT/readme.md

 ***An instance of Zookeeper and Apache Kafka must run for this layer to work.***

-***Since Google Cloud Storage has been chosen as an object storage, the credentials json must be downloaded into the "credentials" folder***
+***Since Google Cloud Storage has been chosen as an object storage, the credentials json must be downloaded into the "credentials" folder.***

 ## 3. Data processing Layer